AshwinDeshpande96/option_pricing/_posts/survival_analysis/2025-07-23-background.markdown

 ---

 Survival analysis is a branch of statistics for analyzing time-to-event data.
-The event could be anything of interest significant to our analysis - death, failure of a manufacturing device, cloud-system failure, remission/re-emergence of cancer symptoms, loan default etc. We are interesting in knowing different aspects of the event - the probability of event, time remaining to event, mean time to event.
+The event could be anything of interest significant to our analysis - death, failure of a manufacturing device, cloud-system failure, remission/re-emergence of cancer symptoms, loan default etc. We are interested in knowing different aspects of the event - the probability of event, time remaining to event, mean time to event.
 Examples:
 1. Medical Application:
     * We estimate the survival time of patient to assess the effectiveness of a treatment.
 Ex: chemotherapy